bareboat-necessities/bbn_sensors_hub_B0/README.md

 # bbn_esp32_gpio_sensors_hub
 NMEA 0183 XDR Sensors on esp32 m5stack atomS3-lite via GPIO

 No soldering required.
-Connect sensors to i2c.
+Connect sensors to i2c or specified GPIO pins.
 Load firmware to atomS3-lite.
 (On Bareboat Necessites OS it's just copy-paste of a script, see below).
 Plug and play.

 ## Hardware